-For the three and six months ended March 31, 2021 and 2020, the Company did not incur any incentive fees on net investment income because preincentive fee net investment income did not exceed the hurdle amount under the formula set forth in the Investment Management Agreement.
+For the three and nine months ended June 30, 2021 and 2020, the Company did not incur any incentive fees on net investment income because preincentive fee net investment income did not exceed the hurdle amount under the formula set forth in the Investment Management Agreement.
+The Investment Management Agreement terminated as of December 31, 2020, and the Company no longer incurs incentive fees under the Investment Management Agreement as a result.

-As of March 31, 2021 and September 30, 2020, \$0 and \$1.4 million, respectively, were included in "management and incentive fees payable" in the accompanying Consolidated Statements of Assets and Liabilities.
+As of June 30, 2021 and September 30, 2020, \$0 and \$1.4 million, respectively, were included in "management and incentive fees payable" in the accompanying Consolidated Statements of Assets and Liabilities.